IdanZel/CoordsTool/README.md

 If a set of coordinates in an `F3`+`C` format (e.g. `/execute in minecraft:overworld run tp @s 80.50 63.00 -76.50 0.00 0.00`) is currently present in your clipboard, they will be automatically added.
 Each time you press `F3`+`C` the new coordinates will be added.

-You can disable this feature by going to the settings (press the gear icon at the bottom-left of the window) and uncheck "Automatically add coordinates from clipboard".
+You can disable this feature in settings (gear icon at the bottom-left of the window).

 ### Manually add coordinates

-You can manually add coordinates by entering them into the "Coordinates" text-box in an `x z` format (where `x` and `z` are decimal numbers).
+You can manually add coordinates by entering them into the "Coordinates" text-box in one of these formats:
+* `x z`
+* `x y z`

+`x`, `y` and `z` are decimal numbers.

+Entering Y-level is optional.
+Y-level display can be enabled in settings.
+For manual input - if Y-level isn't entered, only `x` and `z` values will be displayed.

 You must also choose a dimension for these coordinates (Overworld/Nether/End) by selecting the appropriate dimension image.

 You can attach a label to those coordinates using the "Label" text-box.